-- f.
-Discharge Planning should begin at intake and continue throughout utilization of the Crisis Response System.
-The discharge planning process should include collaboration with all applicable parties, family members/ provider(s), Support Coordination agency, Regional Field Office staff including the Planning List administrator and Regional Intake and Evaluation (I&E) teams.
-The social work staff in the Crisis Response System must coordinate this process with the oversight of a Licensed Clinical Social Worker (LCSW) or Licensed Professional Counselor (LPC) assigned to the Mobile Crisis Team.
-The discharge process from intensive out-of-home is governed by an established transition process with clearly defined responsibilities of all involved stakeholders. - g.
-If an individual is referred to the intensive out-of-home support, the Mobile Crisis Provider is responsible for transporting the individual to the crisis home.
-Upon discharge from the out-of-home support crisis home, the crisis provider is responsible for transporting the individual to their place of residence or new provider, if applicable. - h.
-In addition to current reporting requirements, DD crisis providers must send an email to the Crisis Services Manager the DBHDD Regional Field Director for I/DD and both the Regional Services Administrators of the individual's region of origin and the region where the out of home crisis home is located in, when an individual is admitted or discharged within 24 hours of admission.
-In addition, information for the current or potential provider to be included such as the providers/agency's name, contact information and address.
-Documented evidence of notification will be maintained by the crisis provider.
-The crisis provider is also required to input the individual's information in the IDD Crisis Beds Inventory Status Board on BHL Web within 24 hours of admission.
+- c.
+Discharge planning should begin at intake and continue throughout utilization of intensive crisis supports.
+The discharge planning process should include collaboration with all applicable parties, family members/ provider(s), Support Coordination, and Regional Field Office staff, including the Planning List Administration and Intake and Evaluation (I&E) teams.
+The social work staff in the Crisis Response System must coordinate this process with the oversight of a Licensed Clinical Social Worker (LCSW) or Licensed Professional Counselor (LPC).
+The discharge process from intensive out-of-home is governed by an established transition process with clearly defined responsibilities of all involved stakeholders. - d.
+If an individual is referred to the intensive out-of-home support, the Blended Mobile Crisis Provider is responsible for arranging transportation for the individual to the intensive out-of-home site.
+Upon discharge from this service, the crisis provider is responsible for arranging transportation or transporting the individual to their place of residence or new provider, if applicable. - i.
+In addition to current reporting requirements, DD crisis providers must send an email to the Autism and Crisis Services Manager,Director of DD Field Operations, and both the Regional Services Administrators of the individual's region of origin and the region of the intensive out-of-home site within 24 hours of admission or discharge.In addition, information for the current or potential provider to be included such as the providers/agency's name, contact information and address.
+Documented evidence of notification will be maintained by the intensive out-of-home provider.
+This provider is also required to input the individual's information in the IDD Crisis Beds Inventory Status Board on BHL Web within 24 hours of admission.
 The same requirements apply at discharge.